fly-apps/python_gpu_example/README.md

 The goal: a CUDA-enabled Python template environment on a Fly GPU Machine, for working with ML models.

-We'll start with a minimal Ubuntu Linux, add a non-root user, and set up a Python virtual environment for a project.
+We'll start with a minimal Ubuntu Linux, add a non-root user, and set up a Python virtual environment for a project, with NVIDIA libraries and Jupyter Notebook installed.

 _Fly GPUs are only available to vetted orgs right now; join the waitlist_